 In 2019, as a member of the Canadian Global Cities Council (CGCC), the CCMM participated in the Canadians for Natural Resources campaign.
 The campaign’s mission was to bring conversations about the role energy has in our country, and what the future of energy looks like, to homes across Canada.
 Michel Leblanc was a key voice of this coordinated initiative.

 “Canada has an opportunity to drive the world’s energy transition.
 Technology and innovation are amongst our country’s strengths.
 They are powerful tools that must be leveraged to build a long-term strategy for our natural resources while maintaining our ability to sell our resources at world prices.
 Today’s decisions will impact Canada’s ability to become a clean energy leader for decades to come.
-With our expertise, entrepreneurial culture and industrial network, we have all the assets required to take the lead.” – Michel Leblanc, President and CEO of, at the time, the Board of Trade of Metropolitan Montréal.
+With our expertise, entrepreneurial culture and industrial network, we have all the assets required to take the lead.” – Michel Leblanc, President and CEO of the Chamber of commerce of Metropolitan Montreal.